 "Don't give up yet, Dawn.
 Not till she's gone."

 She didn't say anything, just sobbed.
-He held her until she slept, cried into exhaustion.
+He held her until she slept, cried into an exhaustion even Buffy couldn't disturb.

 "I know.
 Me too.
 But we're doing everything we can."